Useful Links & Login Info

 “Good afternoon, sir, I’m with Mindless Movie Marketing.
 We’d like to ask you and your family a few questions.
 First, are you a regular movie-goer?”

-“Then, as experienced movie fans, why are you taking your 2.8 children to see this show, a ceaep imitation of a successful space fantasy with only the barest thread of a plot, poor characterization and almost no violence?”
+“Then, as experienced movie fans, why are you taking your 2.8 children to see this show, a cheap imitation of a successful space fantasy with only the barest thread of a plot, poor characterization and almost no violence?”

-“Then you don’t care if the film offers penetrating insights inito the dynamics of the human condition through the director’s artistic use of dramatic devices or an actor’s sensitive interpretation of a leading character?”
+“Then you don’t care if the film offers penetrating insights into the dynamics of the human condition through the director’s artistic use of dramatic devices or an actor’s sensitive interpretation of a leading character?”

-“You like mostly colors, eh?”
+“You like mostly colours, eh?”

 “Yup.
 Red, green, blue— as long as they’re bright.”